 After studying to be a reiki master, Pam had a dream about providing support to patients during surgery.
 That ultimately led her to Raven Keyes, a member of Dr. Oz’s surgical team, who performs reiki on patients in the operating room.
 Feeling like this was a good omen, Pam reached out to Yale-New Haven Hospital and learned that they too had a role for reiki practitioner volunteers in clinical settings.
 Once she was accepted to Yale’s volunteer team, she reconnected with Raven and inspired her to coordinate training for Medical Reiki™ practitioners.
 Pam completed this specialized training a month later and started putting her skills to use as a Certified Medical Reiki™ Practitioner at Yale New-Haven Hospital, while also working at Salt of the Earth in Woodbury.

-In November 2015, Pam was approached by Regional Hospice and Palliative Care’s (RHPC) President and CEO Cynthia Roy, who knew about Pam’s volunteer work at Yale-New Haven.
-Cynthia encouraged Pam to bring her reiki expertise to Regional Hospice and Palliative Care.
+In November 2015, Pam was approached by Regional Hospice’s (RHPC) President and CEO Cynthia Roy, who knew about Pam’s volunteer work at Yale-New Haven.
+Cynthia encouraged Pam to bring her reiki expertise to Regional Hospice.

 The night that Pam completed her paperwork to become a RHPC Reiki volunteer, she was told by a family physician that her father would need hospice care.
 For Pam, this was a clear sign of fate, allowing her to become a family member at RHPC before beginning her work at the Center.
 Her father was admitted to Regional Hospice’s Center for Comfort Care and Healing a few days later.